cho2ji/cho2ji/README.md

 Interested in tech industry generally, Data Science, Data Engineering, and how technology and data can bring about change.

-I want to be involved in the great changes that are happening now with big data and AI technologies in many other industries not only in IT.

 <!--
 - 🔭 currently working on things related with python portfolio management app.
 -->